President's Malaria Initiative: History

 The U.S. Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 originally authorized the U.S. Government to provide 5 years of malaria funding to bilateral partners and the Global Fund.
 PMI was subsequently launched by President George W. Bush in 2005.
 In 2008, PMI was reauthorized for another 5 years of funding by the Lantos-Hyde Act, which also called for development of a comprehensive U.S. Global Malaria Strategy, the latest version of which is the U.S. Global Malaria Strategy 2015-2020.
 PMI served as a major component of the Global Health Initiative, a six-year, $63-billion effort proposed by President Obama in May 2009.

 Funding

 The US government, including through PMI, is currently the largest international source of financing for malaria.
 PMI's global budget for FY2017 was $723 million.

+In 2025, during the second Trump administration, an estimated 47% of USAID funding for PMI was cut.
+In countries such as the Democratic Republic of the Congo (DRC), these funds had supported the supply of antimalarial drugs to numerous health zones, including preventive treatments for pregnant women.
+Health officials in the DRC reported that the effects of these cuts were already being felt, with increased risk of severe illness and death from malaria among vulnerable populations.
+Former aid workers and experts also expressed concern that reduced funding undermined disease surveillance systems that help detect malaria and other outbreaks early.
+Such surveillance not only protects affected countries but also contributes to U.S. health security by limiting the global spread of disease.
+Aid organizations also highlighted how these cuts create a "vicious cycle," with malnutrition and malaria reinforcing one another.
+Reductions in U.S. support for nutrition programs increase children's vulnerability to malaria and other diseases, while higher malaria infections can worsen malnutrition.

 Structure and governance

-PMI is interagency initiative overseen by the U.S. Global Malaria Coordinator in consultation with an Interagency Advisory Group composed of representatives from USAID, CDC, the Department of State, the Department of Defense, the National Security Council, and Office of Management and Budget.
+PMI is interagency initiative overseen by the U.S. global malaria coordinator in consultation with an Interagency Advisory Group composed of representatives from USAID, CDC, the Department of State, the Department of Defense, the National Security Council, and Office of Management and Budget.
 The initiative is led by USAID and implemented together with CDC.
 In addition to US-based staff at USAID and CDC headquarters, PMI maintains resident advisors from both agencies in each focus country.